mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/about-resgroups-changes.html.md

 - The `cpu_usage` and `memory_usage` fields have been moved from the `gp_resgroup_status` system view to the `gp_resgroup_status_per_host` system view.
 - The `gp_resgroup_iostats_per_host` system view has been added.

+Changes to resource group attributes and limits:

-You may configure three new resource group attributes using the `CREATE RESOURCE GROUP` and `ALTER RESOURCE GROUP` SQL commands:
+You may configure four new resource group attributes using the `CREATE RESOURCE GROUP` and `ALTER RESOURCE GROUP` SQL commands:
 - `CPU_MAX_PERCENT`, which configures the maximum amount of CPU resources the resource group can use.
 - `CPU_WEIGHT`, which configures the scheduling priority of the resource group.
 - `MIN_COST`, which configures the minimum amount a query's query plan cost for the query to remain in the resource group.
+- `IO_LIMIT`, which configures device I/O usage at the resource group level to manage the maximum throughput of read/write operations, and the maximum read/write operations per second.

 The following resource group attributes have been removed:
 - `CPU_RATE_LIMIT`
 - `MEMORY_AUDITOR`
 - `MEMORY_SPILL_RATIO`
 - `MEMORY_SHARED_QUOTA`

-You may now configure device I/O usage at the resource group level via the new `IO_LIMIT` resource group attribute.
-Specifically, you can control for processes in a resource group:
-- the maximum bandwidth of read/write operations from the disk per second
-- the maximum number of IO read/write operations from the disk per second

-You may control this for particular tablespaces or across all tablespaces.

 Refer to [Using Resource Groups](/oss/admin_guide/workload_mgmt_resgroups.html) for more information about resource groups.